-Educational and Learning Assessments
+Educational and Cognitive Assessments

 Is your child's learning not matching their effort?
 Do mornings feel stressful, school work overwhelming?
 Educational and learning assessments clarify strengths and challenges, and provide practical strategies for school, home, and daily life.